ceddy4395/seminar-presentation/PITCHME.md

 @snap[east span-50]
 @ol
   - What efforts have been made by the community to increase fairness in recommender systems?
-  - What efforts have been to increase fairness in music recommender systems in particular?
+  - What efforts have been made to increase fairness in music recommender systems in particular?
 @olend
 @snapend